chunkhang/no-fap-counter/README.md

 # No Fap Challenge Counter
 I am an advocate of the [No Fap Challenge](https://www.nofap.com).
 As such, I saw the need for a day counter that is easy to access and use on the computer.
 To learn more about the challenge, I recommend the dedicated [NoFap subreddit](https://www.reddit.com/r/NoFap/).

-## Note
-This program has only been tested on Mac.

 ## Before Starting
 * Make sure you have [Python 3](http://docs.python-guide.org/en/latest/starting/install3/osx/) installed on Mac
 * If you already have Python 3, you should be able to launch the interpreter in Terminal: <br />